 Ryan Holiday, Ego is the Enemy

-It is difficult to see your own flaws.
+It is difficult to see your flaws.
 We look in the mirror and see what we want to see.
-The older you get the harder it is to recognize your own flaws.
+The older you get, the harder it is to recognize your flaws.
 You may miss the things that are keeping you from being your best.
-I know this point is true because I fall into this trap all the time.
+I know this point is valid because I always fall into this trap.
 Many of us do.
 Try to avoid this mistake.
-Ego is the enemy.
+My ego is the enemy.

 It’s a temptation that exists for everyone – for talk and hype to replace action.